frankfan114/FPGA-based-Mathematical-Accelerator-for-Fractals/README.md

 ├── `0.Testfile` Engineering file for simulation

-├── `1.Initial` Initial design for visualising the Mandelbrot and Julia set
+├── `1.Initial` Initial design for visualising the Mandelbrot and Julia set, only available in simulation

-├── `2.Staged` Unused design using the idea of pipelining
+├── `2.Staged` Feasible design by applying state machine

 ├── `3.MMIO` MMIO file allowing for adjustment of parameters